LESSONS / Compilations

 The Words-Gleams

-“There is a riwâyât which says: "At the âkhirzaman, one man will look after forty women."
-Allahu a'lam bissawab9 , this may be interpreted in two ways:
+In the riwâyât, it was mentioned that "at the âkhirzaman, one man will look after forty women."
+Allahu a'lam bissawab9 , it has two ta’wîls:

 Since both Dajjals won the assistance of a secret committee of Jews which nurtures severe revenge against Islam and Christianity, and the help of another terrifying committee, which is under the veil of women's liberation, and even the Islamic Dajjal won the aid of the Mason committees by deceiving them, they will be supposed to possess tremendous power.